LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 to get the instance of the singleton class.

 ## Step 1: Create File Reader Manager as Singleton Design Pattern
-1) Create a New Class and name it as FileReaderManager, by right click on the managers package and select New >> Class.
+1) Create a New Class in src/main/java inside 'managers' package and name it 'FileReaderManager'.
 2) Add the following code so **File Reader Manager** looks like this:
 ### FileReaderManager.java
 ```